HITLER POSTPONES SEABORNE INVASION OF ENGLAND

 Barges being readied for Operation Sea Lion, Wilhelmshaven, August 1940German Pionierlandungsboot 39, Soviet Union, 1941

 Left: Lacking purpose-built landing craft, the Kriegsmarine improvised with inland freight barges in the lead-up to Operation Sea Lion, as shown here at Wilhelmshaven, Germany, August 1940.
 Approximately 2,400 barges were collected from all over Nazi-occupied Europe (half from the Netherlands).
 Of these only about 800 were powered (some poorly); the rest had to be towed by tugs.
 Converting the assembled river barges into landing craft for troops, tanks, and vehicles was complicated.
-Some barges could accommodate three or four tanks.
+Some barges could accommodate 3 or 4 tanks.
 After Sea Lion was cancelled, the Kriegsmarine used some of the motorized barges for landing on Soviet-held Baltic islands but most were returned to their former service.

 He 111s over Britain, 1940London docks and warehouses burning, September 7, 1940

 Left: German twin-engine bombers (He 111s) over Britain.
-From the perspective of Germany, the fifteen weeks of aerial combat known as the Battle of Britain (July–October 1940) was an attempt to whittle away at the Royal Air Force, thereby giving the Luftwaffe air superiority during Operation Sea Lion.
+From the perspective of Germany, the 15 weeks of aerial combat known as the Battle of Britain (July–October 1940) was an attempt to whittle away at the Royal Air Force, thereby giving the Luftwaffe air superiority during Operation Sea Lion.
 Stymied by the RAF on the one side and by their own lack of combined operational command on the other, the Germans switched from bombing military complexes to bombing centers of industry and population, inadvertently permitting the RAF to regroup and replace its lost aircraft and installations.

 Right: The first heavy bombing of London’s docks came on the night of September 7, 1940 (“Black Saturday”), which was the start date for the London Blitz.
 A third of Britain’s overseas trade passed through the London docks, the beating heart of the island’s trade and imports.
-The aerial pounding by 967 German and Italian fighters and bombers, which dropped 600 tons of high explosives and 17,000 incendiaries, lasted eight hours.
-The huge pall of smoke billowing from riverside warehouses and docks could be seen for miles.
+The aerial pounding by 967 German and Italian fighters and bombers, which dropped 600 tons of high explosives and 17,000 incendiaries, lasted 8 hours.
+The huge pall of smoke billowing from riverside warehouses and docks could be seen for miles/kilometers.
 Fires raged right up to Tower Bridge.
 When the “All Clear” sounded and survivors emerged from shelters into the dust- and smoke-filled streets, some 1,000 Londoners were dead, another 1,600 seriously wounded, and the rest of the capital’s inhabitants numb with shock.
 Like the Battle of Britain, the Blitz never achieved its intended goals of either demoralizing British political and military leaders into capitulation or significantly damaging the country’s economy to continue the war.
-(Over its nine months, the Blitz killed more than 43,000 civilians.)
+(Over its 9 months, the Blitz killed more than 43,000 civilians.)
 By the time the last bombs had fallen on London on May 10, 1941, in a particularly murderous climax to the Blitz, the invasion threat had passed, and Hitler’s attention was directed eastwards to the Soviet Union.

 Great Blunders of World War II: Operation Sea Lion, The Mission That Never War